Signs of Prescription Pill Addiction:

-We trust doctors.
+We tend to trust doctors.
 They studied and worked long and hard to get where they’re at.
 Most have your health in mind and genuinely want to help you.
 When you are diagnosed with a condition that requires attention, it’s a good idea to listen what they say.

 Taking pills quickly became an obsession.
 I first doctor-shopped, but that soon came to an end because the prescriptions always ran out.
 Eventually, my multi-drug pill fixation and my accompanying alcohol use led to lengthy blackouts.
 I was eventually arrested for trespassing in other people’s homes, ostensibly looking for prescription pharmaceuticals.

 I was fortunate to have finally found recovery and gained the tools I needed to stay serene and happy without the need for pills.
-What are the signs of addiction you should look for with prescription painkillers, stimulants, or benzos?
+What are the signs of prescription pill addiction you should look for with painkillers, stimulants, or benzos?
 More importantly, what do you have to gain by genuinely reflecting on your own use (or abuse) of pills and taking action to release yourself from their deadly grip?